libgdx/libgdx.github.io/_pages/dev/contributing.md

 {% include breadcrumbs.html %}

-Contributing to libGDX can come in a few different forms, you can help out on the forums and irc, pledge to the patreon page, and submit code and documentation back to the project on github.
+Contributing to libGDX can come in a few different forms, you can help out on the forums and irc, pledge to the patreon page, and submit code and documentation back to the project on GitHub.

 If you want to submit code back to the project, please take a moment to review over the guidelines below.

 # Guidelines
 ## Discussion of changes
-If you have a proposal for changes that you aren't sure about, or questions about a specific change you would like to make, you can start a conversation with the developers on the irc channel/forums or by starting up an issue on the issue tracker on Github.
+If you have a proposal for changes that you aren't sure about, or questions about a specific change you would like to make, you can start a conversation with the developers on the irc channel/forums or by starting up an issue on the issue tracker on GitHub.

 ## Formatting
 If you are working on any of the libGDX code, we require you to use the formatter that we use.
 You can find it [here](https://github.com/libgdx/libgdx/blob/master/eclipse-formatter.xml).
 Failure to use the formatter will most likely get your pull request rejected.
 The formatter provided can be imported into Intellij and Android Studio also, its not just for Eclipse.
 See [here](https://blog.jetbrains.com/idea/2014/01/intellij-idea-13-importing-code-formatter-settings-from-eclipse/) for official documentation on this.